19 July 2019

 Entrepreneurship is usually associated with the startup of new ventures.
 Entrepreneurship can, however, be used as a strategic tool in order to infuse large and established organizations with the flexibility and innovation that is usually associated with small organizations.
 Entrepreneurship in large and established organizations is also called strategic entrepreneur or corporate entrepreneurship.

-Strategic Entrepreneurship seeks use the element of adaptation and opportunity exploitation as a strategic managerial tool.
+Strategic Entrepreneurship attempts to use the element of adaptation and opportunity exploitation as a strategic managerial tool.
 Special attention will be paid to how managers can implement strategic entrepreneurship in their organization and how bottom-up entrepreneurial initiatives by employees can be stimulated.
 These two views combined deliver an overall view on how organizations can become more entrepreneurial and innovative.

 Some basic knowledge on entrepreneurship, innovation or (strategic) management is an advantage.
 The course itself will be a combination of lectures, workshops, business case analysis, an assignment and presentations.
 During the business cases analysis, students will work in groups and feedback will be provided on a regular basis.
 Given the interactive nature of the course, active student participation and class discussions are an important element of the course.
 Students have to prepare a number of homework assignments during the course.
 We look forward to seeing you this summer!